PathPaver/PathPaver.NET/README.md

 ## Presentation Layer

 The main project contains the presentation layer and implements the ASP.NET Core web API.
 It should reference the Application and Infrastructure projects.

+## Stress Tests

+This project uses a tool called artillery to run stress tests on our website.

+First things first, create a folder called "test-data", then add a json file called "login.json" inside the folder.
+This will be used by the stress test script to generate a valid token.